andre-cavalheiro/Jarvis/README.md

 The class will receive as arguments processed by Jarvis as a dictionary via the ```args``` variable passed to the class.

 The user can define this params, and how to process them in the **argListPuppet** array which is exported in src/args.py (I'm planning to make this location dynamic in a near future).
-For each argument the following fields can be specified: You can see an example below every parameter you can use the make your configuration
+For each argument the following fields can be specified: You can see an example of a single argument called *classifier* below.
 ```
 from src.libs.treatment import standardize, normalize